kevroletin/kevroletin.github.io/_drafts/how-tty-works-sessions.md

 Ss+  pts/9    17178 17178 17178           sh
 ```

 Look at that!
-Now `sh` is associated with a new `tty`, it's part of a new
+Now `sh` is associated with a new `tty`, it's a part of a new
 session and it's also a session leader.
 Now `sh` can use system calls to set a
 foreground process group and to organize processes into groups.